mawburn/tabletopland-next/README.md

 ## Then why didn’t you use Hydrogen?

 I think [Hydrogen](https://github.com/Shopify/hydrogen) is a work of art, it’s seriously fantastic.
-But when I built this, Hydrogen was still young & a little heavy handed for what I really needed.
+It is just a little heavy handed for what I really need.
 For a larger store running it’s core business off Shopify & wanting a more headless experience, it’s perfect.
-If I had a team of developers, however large, & Tabletop.Land wasn’t a side gig where I could experiment or my wanted my devs to do too much experimentation, I would definitely choose Hydrogen... even as of this writing.
+If I had a team of developers, however large, & Tabletop.Land wasn’t a side gig where I wasn’t going to experiment or wanted a more solid foundation that is officially supported by Shopify, I would definitely choose Hydrogen.

 ## Is this repo meant for other developers or shops to use?